clarotech/UkCoreSdkDocs/docs/extensions/MedicationTradeFamily.md

 ## SetTradeFamily

-To add the trade family information to a medication resource, the `SetTradeFamily` method can be used.
+To add the trade family information to a Medication resource, the `SetTradeFamily` method can be used.

 ``` csharp
 using Hl7.Fhir.Model;